Perfexionists/perun-demo/challenges/challenge-1-sorts/README.md

 The program takes as an argument source file with integers delimited by spaces.
 It converts them to vector and then run sorting algorithms over them.

-You can use following algorithms:
+You can use the following algorithms:

   1. InsertSort: classic algorithm that finds place in already sorted structure and inserts new element.
   2. HeapSort: efficient sort based on heap structure;